sriniguna/quotes-collection/readme.txt

 **Method 2**

-1. Dowload the latest version of the plugin from WordPress plugin directory
+1. Download the latest version of the plugin from WordPress plugin directory
 1. Go to *Plugins -> Add New* in your WordPress admin area
 1. Click on the 'Upload Plugin' button at the top, near 'Add Plugins'
 1. Browse and select the zip file you just downloaded, and click 'Install Now'

 **Method 3**

-1. Dowload the latest version of the plugin from WordPress plugin directory
+1. Download the latest version of the plugin from WordPress plugin directory
 1. Extract the zip file
 1. Using a FTP client or something similar, upload the `quotes-collection` directory to the `~/wp-content/plugins/` directory of your WordPress installation.